Dutu2019/WRO_2024_Ball_Detector/README.txt

-This is the code for a Ball Tracking software.
+This is the code for a Ping Pong ball tracking software.
 It uses OpenCV to detect pixels of a specific range of colors and then draws a bounding box around them.
 It also serves the video stream on a URL as this is supposed to run on a Raspberry Pi Zero 2 W, which has no display.